arunpraba/reactjs.org/src/content/learn/your-first-component.md

 ### Step 1: Export the component {/*step-1-export-the-component*/}

 The `export default` prefix is a [standard JavaScript syntax](https://developer.mozilla.org/docs/web/javascript/reference/statements/export) (not specific to React).
-It lets you mark the main function in a file so that you can later import it from other files.
+It enables you mark the main function in a file so that you can later import it from other files.
 (More on importing in [Importing and Exporting Components](/learn/importing-and-exporting-components)!)

 ### Step 2: Define the function {/*step-2-define-the-function*/}